We are downgrading PetroChina ADRs from Outperform to Underperform.

-However, we are concerned about prospects for the company's oil
+remain concerned about the company's oil production growth

-production growth, considering its heavy exposure to significantly
+prospects, considering its heavy exposure to significantly mature

 PetroChina Company Limited (PTR) is the largest integrated oil